Palace of Tranquil Longevity

 During Qianlong’s reign (1735-1796), China was the world’s largest and richest civilization, and actively trading with other Asian countries.
 Thus, he became the world’s richest man.

-While the impact of Chinese art and architecture on European art of this period is well known, the interiors of the Qianlong Garden demonstrate that this kind of impact was reciprocal, mainly thanks to Giuseppe Castiglione, a Jesuit missionary and perspective painter who settled in China around 1715.
+While the impact of Chinese art and architecture on European art of this period is well known, the interiors of the Qianlong Garden demonstrate that this kind of impact was reciprocal, mainly thanks to Giuseppe Castiglione, a Jesuit perspective painter who settled in China around 1715.

 An interpretation center is located in an existing, restored structure within the 2nd courtyard of the garden.
 The center is in 3 distinct halls surrounding an open pavilion, each of which will provide visitors with a unique perspective on the past and present of this remarkable complex.